jordanburger22/league-data/README.md

-Certainly!
-Here’s a `README.md` file for the project, tailored for students:

----

 # League Champions Search Feature Project

 Welcome to the League Champions Search Feature Project!
 In this project, you will enhance an existing web application by adding a search feature to help users find League of Legends champions easily.
 Follow the instructions below to get started and complete the project.